 If you think a decision we made is wrong, you have the right to ask us to look at it again.
 This will not cost you anything and is easy to do.

-Information for legal advisers and insurers
+Information for solicitors and insurers

 Solicitors and insurers can get more information on compensation, including forms, publications and legislation links.